Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Abstract

 \section{Abstract}

 We present \ours, a novel method for learning compact representations for 3D Gaussian Splatting (3DGS).
-Our approach learns highly efficient encodings in 3D space that integrate both spatial and semantic information.
-The model captures the coordinates of the splats through a recursive voxel hierarchy, while splat-wise features store abstracted cues, including color, opacity, transformation, and material properties.
-This design allows the model to compress 3D scenes by orders of magnitude without loss of flexibility. \ours achieves state-of-the-art compression on standard benchmarks while maintaining high rendering quality.
-Beyond visual fidelity, the discrete representations could potentially serve as a foundation for downstream tasks such as navigation, planning, and broader 3D scene understanding.
+Our approach learns highly efficient splat-wise features to model 3D space, which capture abstracted cues, including color, opacity, transformation, and material properties.
+We propose octree-derived positional encoding, which explicitly models spatial locality and enhances representation efficiency.
+We further apply entropy-based compression to exploit feature redundancy and compress splat coordinates using a recursive voxel hierarchy.
+This design enables orders-of-magnitude reductions in storage while preserving representation flexibility. \ours achieves state-of-the-art compression performance on standard benchmarks with high-level rendering quality.

 Project page: { \url{https://aaltoml.github.io/Smol-GS}}